 With the return of the Second Session of the 131st Legislature the Director provided testimony in support of LD 2045, An Act to Establish Training and Certification Standards for Probation and Parole Officers.

-This bill requires the Board of Trustees of the Maine Criminal Justice Academy to establish training and certification standards, set requirements for board-approved courses, prescribe curricula and certify graduates of board-approved courses for probation and parole officers.
+This bill requires the Board of Trustees of the Maine Criminal Justice Academy to establish training and certification standards, set requirements for board-approved courses, prescribe curricula, and certify graduates of board-approved courses for probation and parole officers.

 The Maine Chiefs of Police met in the Board Room of the MCJA on January 17, 2024 for their monthly business meeting.